 Student clubs are a great way to get to know your classmates, get involved on campus and above all else, have fun!

-MOST ACTIVE STUDENT CLUBS AT UWS
+CURRENT STUDENT CLUBS AT UWS

 Associated Student Body (ASB)

 The purpose of ASB is to support the UWS mission and core values, along with the educational, professional, social and cultural development of its members through:

 - Representation of and advocacy for ASB member interests

 - Cultivation of acceptance, inclusion and a sense of belonging among ASB members

 - Organization of programming and activities to support student well-being and professional development

 All UWS students enrolled in a degree-seeking program, certificate or academic credential are considered members of ASB.
 Learn more here.